Strategic

 The Oxford team will review the policy with the insured, their property and casualty insurance agent or other advisor.
 The insured will then work with their team to select the most important coverages which both supplement and complement their existing property and casualty program–providing effective management of their self-insured enterprise risks within their own Oxford alternative risk management solution.
 Policy features, coverage and limits are strategically tailored to meet each organization’s specific enterprise exposures.

-Generally, premiums paid by operating companies to traditional property and casualty insurance carriers are deductible as ordinary and necessary business expenses.
-Likewise, premiums paid to captive insurance arrangements are typically deductible.
+Oxford does not provide tax or legal advice for our clients.
+Each clients fact pattern is unique and you need an independent tax advisor to ascertain if the coverage you purchase from a captive would be tax-deductible.
+Generally speaking, premiums paid by operating companies to traditional property and casualty insurance carriers are deductible as ordinary and necessary business expenses.
+Likewise, premiums paid to captive insurance arrangements may typically be deductible.
 Nevertheless, business owners should consult with independent tax advisors to determine whether premiums would be deductible in a specific case.

-Over time, as the captive matures and develops potentially significant balance sheet assets, its owners will consult with their independent financial advisors to identify additional financial opportunities.
+Regardless of taxation, well-designed captive programs can dramatically lower your total cost of risk.
+Over time, as the captive matures and develops potentially significant balance sheet assets, its owners will consult with their independent financial advisors to identify additional financial opportunities including expanding their limits, making dividend distributions to their parent company and other opportunistic uses of capital.

 The decision to transfer or retain risk is a financial decision with significant business purpose and potential financial advantages.
 A private insurance program can be one of the most powerful and important chess pieces available to successful business owners and their families.